chrisberno/chrisberno.net/exampleSite/content/home/demo.md

     padding: ["20px", "0", "20px", "0"]
 ---

-Welcome to the demo of the **academic resumé template** for Wowchemy, the Website Builder for Hugo.
+Hello, this is a demo of the **academic resumé template** for Wowchemy, the Website Builder for Hugo.

 [Explore similar templates](https://wowchemy.com/templates/)